Viewer Rating

 Clarice Starling is a top student at the FBI's training academy.
 Jack Crawford wants Clarice to interview Dr. Hannibal Lecter, a brilliant psychiatrist who is also a violent psychopath, serving life behind bars for various acts of murder and cannibalism.
 Crawford believes that Lecter may have insight into a case and that Starling, as an attractive young woman, may be just the bait to draw him out.

-The film features primarily traditional casting with no explicit race or gender swaps of traditionally white roles.
-Its narrative does not present an explicit critique of traditional identities, instead focusing on character-driven psychological horror and the protagonist's challenges within a specific professional environment.
+The film features primarily traditional casting, with no explicit race or gender swaps for its main roles.
+Its narrative does not critically portray traditional identities as a group, focusing instead on individual character psychologies and specific environmental challenges faced by the protagonist.

 The Silence of the Lambs features the villain Jame Gumb, whose psychopathic actions are linked to his desire for gender transition and gender non-conforming behaviors.
 While the film includes a line distinguishing Gumb from actual transsexuals, its overall depiction has been criticized for reinforcing negative stereotypes that associate gender identity issues with villainy and mental instability, resulting in a problematic portrayal.